What can someone do with your phone number?

 Block ciphers do the same thing, but with whole blocks of information rather than one character at a time, which lets them use more complex encryption for each block of encrypted information.

-This sounds great — except for the fact that A5/1 and A5/2 were developed in the late 1980s, and A5/3 was developed in the late 1990s.
+This sounds great—except for the fact that A5/1 and A5/2 were developed in the late 1980s, and A5/3 was developed in the late 1990s.
 Since then, hackers have demonstrated a number of ways to break all three algorithms.
 The much less secure A5/2 has since been retired, but A5/1 and A5/3 are still vulnerable to a number of attacks that make it possible for people to intercept and read SMS messages before they reach your phone.

-So what does this mean for you?
+What does this mean for you?

 SIM swapping